migomipo/migo-hqm-server/README.md

 player_max             | Number of players allowed in the server. password               | Administrator password. welcome                | Welcome message that is sent to all players when they're joining. \n will create a new line.
 The client can only show 7 chat lines at a time, and it is not recommended to have more than three lines. replays                | (optional) If true, all matches that start will be saved as replays.
-Games that ended before the warmup ended will not be saved.
+Games that ended before the warmup ended will not be saved. service                | Service name for Linux based systems.
+Command /serverrestart for restarting the service.

 ### Game